South University: Period of multiple ownerships (2010s)

 In December 2016, South University was placed on probation by the Southern Association of Colleges and Schools (SACS) due to financial concerns regarding its parent company at the time, EDMC.
 South University was removed from probation in December 2017 after the sale to Dream Center Education Holdings and SACS approved the university's conversion to not-for-profit status (although the U.S. Department of Education classifies the institution as for-profit.).

 South University's Savannah campus (which includes its online students) celebrated its largest graduating class in the institution's history in June 2017, when more than 3,500 students received degrees.
 On October 17, 2017, the university's former parent company, Education Management Corporation, reported that it had sold its schools to the Los Angeles-based Dream Center Foundation, a non-profit organization.

-In 2019 South University fired a large majority of their workforce including the online support staff located in Chandler, Arizona, closing the site.
+In 2019, South University fired a large majority of its workforce including the online support staff located in Chandler, Arizona, closing the site.
 South University was expected to be transferred to Education Principle Foundation.
-In the meantime, all South campuses were being operated independently.
-The court appointed receiver, Studio Enterprise, and the university had until April 11, 2019 to negotiate to separate South & remaining Art Institute schools from the Dream Center Education IT Platform by September 11, 2019.
-Writing for the Republic Report, David Halperin opined that "[s]hould they fail to agree, the plan of reorganization will likely fail, thereby dooming South University and the Art Institutes."
+In the meantime, all South campuses were operated independently.
+The court-appointed receiver Studio Enterprise, giving the university until April 11, 2019, to negotiate to separate South and remaining Art Institute schools from the Dream Center Education IT Platform by September 11, 2019.
+Writing for the Republic Report, David Halperin opined that "should they fail to agree, the plan of reorganization will likely fail, thereby dooming South University and the Art Institutes."
 The court-appointed receiver has also reported that "there is a 'scattered matching of revenues and expenses' among all the former EDMC schools, making it difficult to determine the true financial picture at the schools in receivership and those controlled by Education Principle Foundation."

+Return to independence (2020s)

 In 2020, South University received $7,726,170 in federal funding under the CARES Act.
 South was allocated an additional $5.1 million under HEERF II.
 On December 4, 2020, South University closed on a loan from Blue Ridge Bank under the Federal Reserve's Main Street Lending Program, assuming $50 million in debt, with a $35 million balloon payment in 2025.

 In 2021 a class action lawsuit was filed against Education Principle Foundation and South University for making illegal robocalls.